 Ponzi infamously promised returns of 50% in 45 days while Madoff sent his investors fake statements to make it appear as if their money was growing rapidly.
 The whole thing fell apart when the market crashed and investors started to pull their money out.
 Madoff could not fulfill the requests and was finally exposed.

 Pump-and-dumps have two distinct phases: first the pump, then the dump!
 Here’s how it works…

-The scammers will create a compelling marketing piece to pump up the share value of a penny stock they already own.
+The scammers will create a compelling marketing piece to pump up the share value of a “penny stock” (a security that trades at a low price, usually with low liquidity in an over-the-counter transaction rather than a name-brand securities exchange) they already own.
 They will then send that marketing piece to tens of thousands of known stock traders and investors.

 If the piece is persuasive enough, hundreds if not thousands of people will rush to buy up shares of the stock that was promoted.
 Penny stocks are highly illiquid so it doesn’t take much buyer demand to drive the price up by 100% or more.